-The fourth WordCamp Philippines 2012 held last October 27, 2012 (Saturday) at Asian Institute of Management (AIM) in Makati City.
+The 4th WordCamp Philippines 2012 held last October 27, 2012 (Saturday) at the Asian Institute of Management (AIM) in Makati City.
 My camper buddies: Teacher Ia (of www.specialeducationphilippines.com) and Alwin (of http://thecityroamer.com/) were among the first time campers able to attend the 8 to 5 WordPress idea creation.

 “WordCamps are informal, community-organized events that are put together by WordPress users like you.
 Everyone from casual users to core developers participate, share ideas, and get to know each other.” as described by the organizers of WCPH2012.

 The group captured the essence of converging the Filipino WordPress community by tapping impressive speakers (local and foreign) that has been successful with the innovation brought by the WordPress platform and the underlying principle they stand for.

 WordCamp Philippines 2012 amazed the campers with their on-hooked topics, scheduling, great venue, personalized WordCamp swags, foodies, sponsors, and dynamic volunteers.